Annastars/work-in-remote-repository/hello world.md

 1. create an account in **GITHUB.COM**

+* you can use any name you want

 2. make a new repository

+* give it a name

 3. make a connection between local and remote repository

+* git remote add origin (link)

+* git branch -M main

+* git push -u origin main

 4. send (**PUSH**) information from the local to remote repository